Flutter-Bounty-Hunters/static_shock/packages/static_shock_cli/README.md

     mason bundle path/to/brick/directory

+For example, to update the existing template for `new_project`, first run:

+    mason bundle templates/new_project

+The bundle will be generated at the root of that package.
+The bundle then needs to be moved to its final location at `lib/templates/new_project.bundle`.

 Mason uses Mustache templates to insert values in source file content and file names.
 Static Shock uses Jinja templates, which also use "{{" and "}}" to insert values.
 Jinja brackets inside of Mason templates need to use "mustache case" syntax to keep Mason from processing the Jinja